publiclab/mapknitter/README.md

 To report bugs and request features, please use the GitHub issue tracker provided at https://github.com/publiclab/mapknitter/issues

-For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists or for urgent requests, email web@publiclab.org
+For additional support, join the Public Lab mailing list at http://publiclab.org/lists or for urgent requests, email web@publiclab.org

-For questions related to the use of this software and balloon or kite mapping, the same page links to the "grassrootsmapping" discussion group.
+For questions related to the use of this software and balloon or kite mapping, the [mailing-list page above](http://publiclab.org/lists) links to the "grassrootsmapping" discussion group.

 ### Code of Conduct

-Please read and abide by our [Code of Conduct](https://github.com/publiclab/mapknitter/blob/main/CODE_OF_CONDUCT.md); our community aspires to be a respectful place both during online and in-­person interactions.
+Please read and abide by our [Code of Conduct](https://github.com/publiclab/mapknitter/blob/main/CODE_OF_CONDUCT.md).
+Our community aspires to be a respectful place both during online and in-person interactions.

 ## Developers